April 2021. California.

 Home: For daily driving I charge my car in the garage.
 I get home, plug in, and the car charges for about 2 hours during the middle of the night when rates are cheaper.
 Daily charging is covered in more detail here.

 On the road: We use Superchargers for road trips.
 Very simple: you park and plug in.
 The cost is automatically charged to the credit card on your account.
-Pricing varies by state and region.
+Pricing varies by state, region, and time of day.
 I’ve used Superchargers about 50 times over the past 3 years.

 The pics below show 2 examples of driving between superchargers on major highways.
 In the top example I charged to 100% then drove 223 miles under pretty ideal conditions (212 Wh/mile).
 In the bottom I charged to about 90% then drove 163 miles with my family on board under more average conditions (261 Wh/mile).
 Weather, temp, weight, etc., all affect efficiency.
 This is true for all cars, gas and electric.